-vi.
+iv.
 Bandari college curriculum for fisheries training

-Responsibility for implementing this consultancy is KeFS and will be expedited in YR3 with TORs.
+Responsibility for implementing this activity is KeFS and will be expedited in YR3 with TORs.
 Key tasks include:

-- development of a joint training curriculum, timetables, and teaching approaches in the field of Marine, Technical and Operations for BMU members - work with KeFS, Counties, KMA and Bandari College to develop the curriculum - consult with stakeholders at different levels vii.
-Develop Strategy, action plan, for management of marine debris and pollution
+- development of a joint training curriculum, timetables, and teaching approaches in the field of Marine, Technical and Operations for BMU members - work with KeFS, Counties, KMA and Bandari College to develop the curriculum - consult with stakeholders at different levels - Work with Technical and Vocational Education Training (TVET) for accreditation